 Figure 1.
 Relationship between body size (SVL) and probability of tick infection for male (A) and female (B) Eastern Fence Lizards.
 The line represents the probability function from logistic regression.
-Raw data points are shown with circles that distinguish if lizards were infected by ticks (yellow) or lizards that were not (grey).
+Raw data points are shown with circles that distinguish if lizards were infected by ticks (orange) or lizards that were not (grey).

 Figure 2.
 ANCOVA results of maximum sprint speed (a) and two-meter run speed (b) of male lizards.
 Hindlimb length (mm) was used as a covariate to remove the effect of body size on performance.
 The presence of ticks (yellow) significantly reduced maximum sprint speed (p < 0.01) and two-meter run speed (p = 0.003) in comparison to lizards with no ticks (grey).